 Afterwards, you can let the furniture dry in the warm sun.
 Before you know it, the family will be gathered around the clean patio furniture, hanging out and enjoying each other’s company.

 Making a spring cleaning playlist the whole family can enjoy might keep you motivated, even when the job gets tough.
 Before you begin, have everyone contribute five songs they want on the list.
 Then, add some feel-good songs of your own.
 Streaming music apps such as Spotify allow you to make your own playlists for free.
 You can include many different genres on one list, or categorize them when you want to listen to continuous country, pop, or rap.

 If you have small children, make a teaching game out of sorting books, clothing, and media with color-coded labels.
 First, assign a color to each pile: keep, donate, or recycle.
 With each item, ask your kids which color label they should assign to it.
 Once they learn a set of colors, change the labels and teach them a new set.
 You might be surprised at how quickly everything gets sorted, and the time you spend with your kids can create happy memories.

 Assign a Top Assistant

 Part of the challenge of spring cleaning can be keeping curious little ones out of the way.
 Giving them a grown-up job to do might be helpful.
-If you, or your husband, plan to clean your sinks and drains to avoid summer plumbing problems, assign one of your kids to be their top assistant.
+If you, or your husband, plan to clean your sinks and drains, assign one of your kids to be their top assistant.
 Give them a clipboard with a checklist.
-This way, jobs can be checked off as they’re completed and your kid take notes for mom or dad too, such as parts or tools he needs to buy.
+This way, jobs can be checked off as they’re completed and your kid takes notes for mom or dad too, such as parts or tools he needs to buy.

 The ritual of spring cleaning may harken back to the days of old, but that doesn’t mean it has to be mundane or boring.
 With a little imagination, you can make each task a rewarding game.
 Your little helpers will be eager to play and win rewards.